dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

-  For example, complex advice that contains multiple goals, strategies and/or tax structures such as Self Managed Superannuation Funds, Family Trusts and Companies are likely to be charged closer to the maximum fee.
+  For example, complex advice that contains multiple goals, strategies and/or tax structures such as Self Managed Superannuation Funds, Family Trusts and Companies are likely to be charged closer to the maximum fee.\

+  The agreed fee may be reduced or offset by any commissions payable on recommended products, and this will be agreed with you before the engagement commences.\

+  Please note, we do not charge implementation fees under the Fixed Term Investment Advice Engagement or the Fixed Term Strategic Advice Engagement.

   </td>